 Much of the wisdom can be best described as simplistic, unsophisticated and in some cases, totally absurd. (“You’re a loser if you work at a job.
 Formal education is a waste of time if you want to get rich.
 Mutual funds are for losers,” etc.)

-Norman goes on saying that Kiyosaki didn’t get rich with his own advise, but by operating what’s actually a multi-level marketing scheme (Go Pro teaches how to excel at those).
+Norman goes on to say that Kiyosaki didn’t get rich with his own advice, but by operating what’s actually a multi-level marketing scheme (Go Pro teaches how to excel at those).

 And then there is Forbes alleging that there is no proof Kiyosaki was rich before the publication of Rich Dad Poor Dad.